 where relevant: gender, date of birth, nationality, language(s) spoken;

-further information that is reasonably necessary in connection with our processing of a contribution from a Donor or Sponsor, such as any payment information and any information needed by us to help us in responding to any enquiries and requests.
+further information that is reasonably necessary in connection with our processing of a contribution from a Donor or Sponsor, such as any payment information and any information needed by us to help us in responding to any enquiries and requests; and

-In addition to collecting information from donation/sponsorship or contracts, we may also collect personal information during visits or other meetings with you or your organization, or via telephone conversations or emails with or from you or your organization, or from publicly available sources of information.
+In addition to collecting information from donation/sponsorship or Volunteer Engagement forms or contracts, we may also collect personal information during visits or other meetings with you and/or your family or organization, or via telephone conversations or emails with or from you and/or your family or organization.

 How we use personal information and our legal basis for doing so

-We collect, store and use personal information relating to Donors and Sponsors in order to assist us with our fundraising activities and the granting of Wish Children’s wishes.
+We collect, store and use personal information relating to Donors, Sponsors and Volunteers in order to assist us with our fundraising activities, the granting of Wish Children’s wishes and providing related services to the friends and families of Wish Children.

-communicating with Donors and Sponsors about our activities and any particular wishes and Wish Children that may be of interest to them;
+- communicating with Donors, Sponsors and Volunteers about our activities and any particular wishes and Wish Children that may be of interest to them;

-supporting and communicating Donors and Sponsors when they are carrying out activities on our behalf (including in relation to any volunteer engagements), where Make-A-Wish is hosting an event in which a Donor or Sponsor participates; and
+- supporting and communicating Donors, Sponsors and Volunteers when they are carrying out activities on our behalf (including in relation to any Volunteer Engagements), where Make-A-Wish is hosting an event in which a Donor, Sponsor or Volunteer participates or where we otherwise owe a duty of care; and

 Summary table of personal data processed and the lawful basis for processing